bob5ec/scripts/README.md

 scripts
 =======
-* websitecheck is a script which checks a website for changes and notifies you via mail if it changes
+* websitecheck is a script which checks a website for changes and notifies you via mail if it changes.

 * check_command.sh is a shell script which limites the access for a remote ssh connections.
 This can be used for remote plugin execution of icinga or nagios monitoring scripts.
 You